saranya-ponnarasu/Car_price_prediction/README.md

 # Car_price_prediction
-This is my first assignment on Linear Regression model to prediction Car prices.
+This is my first assignment on Linear Regression model to predict Car prices.

 **Problem Statement:**